ropensci/datapack/README.md

 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Once HomeBrew has been installed, you can then enter the following command to install the Redland C libraries:
+Once HomeBrew has been installed, you can then enter the following command in a terminal windows to install the Redland C libraries:

 ```
 brew install redland
 ```

 Next, install the *datapackage* R package with these commands typed at the R console window:

 ```
-install.packages("drat")
-library(drat)
-addRepo("NCEAS")
-install.packages("redland", type="binary")
 install.packages("datapackage")
 library(datapackage)
 ```

 The *datapackage* R package should be available for use at this point

 ## Installing on Ubuntu

-For ubuntu, install the required Redland C libraies
+For ubuntu, install the required Redland C libraries by entering the following commands
+in a terminal window:

 ```
 sudo apt-get update